marcos-abreu/monaco/docs/modules/monaco-router.md

     var app = new Monaco.Application();

-    app.addRoutes({
+    app.router.add({
         'users/:userid'                       : ['userProfile',  {regexp: {userid: /\d+/}],
         'users/:userid/videos/:videoid'       : ['userVideos',   {regexp: {userid: /\d+/, videoid: /\d+/}] });

-By adding **monaco-router** you can now use the same **Monaco.Router** `addRoutes` method to define regex constraints for your route by defining the `regexp` object in the second element of the route array value.
+By adding **monaco-router** module you can now use the same **Monaco.Router** `add` method to define regex constraints for your route by defining the `regexp` object in the second element of the route array value.
 The first element of the array value will still be the name of the controller associated with the route.
 The second element might have also other properties aside from the regexp object, see **reverse routing** bellow.

 Now when navigating to other routes, the router will take into consideration the regexp constraints you have defined, allowing you to build more specific url patterns.